What is "viral week"?

 The aim of Just Do It Groups is to get more people listening for their assignments and cheering others on.
 As long as we stay in our current Just Do It Group, only we benefit.
 We are isolating the virus, and that goes against God's campaign purpose to connect, heal, and bless the whole world.

 However, we might be an exception to the rule.
-God may want us to stay together for another month or two for the next cycle of Just Do It sessions.
+God may want us to stay together for another month or two for the next batch (or "season") of Just Do It sessions.
 Our purpose right now is to listen for his guidance about the timing for us to go viral.
 Let's pray for that.
 (Optional wording: Lord we come to you today as members of your campaign team.
 Thank you for including us.
 Thank you for the assignments you have given us in these weeks and the help you provided so we could get them done for the good of others.
 If it is time for us to start more groups, please put your thoughts into our minds about how to do that.
-If you want us to stick together for another cycle of Just Do It, please guide us to that.
+If you want us to stick together for another season of Just Do It, please guide us to that.
 In the name of Jesus and for the sake of his campaign we ask these things, Amen.)

 5. If those people joined your group, what might the experience do for them?
 How might they be better connected to God's campaign, healed, and/or blessed?